 |C. Students may choose any other core Arts and Humanities courses to complete additional Core Curriculum requirements, including courses that fulfill a Multicultural requirement, with the following restrictions:|

 1. Students majoring in the Social Sciences and Interdisciplinary Studies will take two courses (6 hours) in the Arts and Humanities in addition to those taken to meet the English composition, literature and history requirements listed above.
-For Communication students, one of the courses must be a Fine Arts course (see list below.)

 |Arts and Humanities electives (for students majoring in Social Sciences and Interdisciplinary Studies):|